bretonio/tuulkit/README.md

 ### Autoprefixer

 We use [Autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) to deal with CSS vendor prefixes.
-If you're compiling GMRUI from its Sass source you'll need to integrate Autoprefixer into your build process, typically using Grunt.
+If you're compiling Tuulkit from its Sass source you'll need to integrate Autoprefixer into your build process, typically using Grunt.

 ## Curators